 Taking a trip without a roadmap—whether it’s a scrap of parchment, an atlas, or an app on your smartphone—might make for a good movie, but it’s a terrible approach to project management.
 The implementation process can be complex, time-consuming, and costly; in fact, a 2016 report by McKinsey and Company found 70% of large-scale transformation programs fail to hit the targets they’ve set.

 It’s difficult to overstate the importance of an effective and well-developed software implementation plan.
-And part of crafting such a plan is making sure it includes a few “must-haves” that help implementation team members educate and engage end users throughout the entire organisation to ensure they understand and comply with the new system.
+And part of crafting such a plan is making sure it includes a few “must-haves” that help implementation team members educate and engage end users throughout the entire organization to ensure they understand and comply with the new system.

 “Whatever the reason, and whatever the type, platform, and scale of your implementation project (which is, at its core, a software project), you need to be confident your business requirements and goals are met, your entire team is on board with the new processes, and you’ve got the right tools for the task at hand.”